Skip to content

 Development

-These 3D-printed parts were designed in FreeCAD 2.1 and 2.0, then exported in the FCStd format for slicing.
-They were printed on an Original Prusa i3 MK3 using STL files.
+These 3D-printed parts were designed in FreeCAD 1.0, and saved in the native FCStd format.
+Printable STL files were printed on an Original Prusa i3 MK3.

 Legacy